-Just what can a creditor or debt collector do to collect a debt in Pennsylvania?
-Creditors and debt collectors will often lie about what they are allowed to do to collect against you.
+There are important limitations on debt collection in Pennsylvania.
+However, unscrupulous creditors and debt collectors will often lie about what they are allowed to do to collect against you.
 Knowing just what they and their agents can and cannot do is the first step in protecting yourself from harassment and loss of assets.
-See below for answers to common questions about debt and judgment collection and how to protect yourself from aggressive creditors.
+See below for answers to common questions about debt and judgment collection and how to protect yourself from aggreressive debt collectors.

 Many debts, including judgments, are dischargeable in bankruptcy.
 In some cases ,bankruptcy may be the best solution.
 For individuals, Chapter 7 and Chapter 13 bankruptcy are the most common options.
 Chapter 7 bankruptcy allows debtors to discharge all or most of their debt.
 A typical Chapter 7 case lasts four to five months from the date of filing.